Kari Seitz

+Kari Seitz is an American retired professional soccer referee and one of the most experienced female referees in the world (out of the male and female referees).
+She is currently the Vice President of Refereeing for US Soccer.

+Referee career

-Kari Seitz is an American professional soccer referee and the most experienced female referee in the world (out of the male and female referees).
-She participated in four FIFA Women's World Cup tournaments in (1999, 2003, 2007 and 2011), as well as four Olympic soccer tournaments (2004, 2008, 2012 and 2016) and is the only referee — man or woman — to do so.
+She participated in four FIFA Women's World Cup tournaments in (1999, 2003, 2007 and 2011), as well as three Olympic soccer tournaments (2004, 2008, and 2012) and is the only referee — man or woman — to do so.

 In October 2013, she announced she would be retiring later in the month after a 28-year career.
 Her final assignments included the 2013 National Women's Soccer League championship match, the league's first.

+Seitz was inducted into the National Soccer Hall of Fame in 2026.

+Management

 At the request of FIFA, in 2016 she began managing training for Women's Soccer Referees worldwide.
 She and her husband relocated to Switzerland in 2016 and she assumed her duties within the FIFA organization.

+Seitz served in several different roles while working in FIFA.
+She was the Sr Manager of Refereeing from 2016 to 2019.
+She was a Group Leader of FIFA Refereeing until late 2020.
+She then transitioned to the FIFA Head of Refereeing for the women until 2024.

+Kari Seitz became the Vice President of Refereeing for US Soccer in April 2024.